 Here’s a breakdown of the estimated timeframes for each step:

-Overall, the total time it takes to become a phlebotomist can range from approximately 2 months to 14 months or more, depending on the pathway you choose.
+Overall, the total time it takes to become a phlebotomist could range from approximately 2 months to 14 months or more, depending on the pathway you choose.

 Tips for Accelerating Your Phlebotomy Career